iits-consulting/otc-terraform-template/README.md

 and `secrets.sh` exactly, so you can copy the values over one by one.

 `<context>` is your business context, for example your company or department name.
-It shows up in the OTC project name and in your workshop domain.
+It shows up in the T Cloud Public project name and in your workshop domain.

 ```yaml
 eu-de_<context>: